mobiusml/external-doc-test/source/video_about-tech.rst

 Video Tagging
 -------------

-|mobvis_video| offers a lightweight keywording model, which can identify over 5000 concepts and emotions in videos in real-time.
+|mobvis_video| offers a lightweight keywording model, which can identify over 5000 concepts, emotions, and actions in videos in real-time.

 Since content can change quite drastically within a video, we offer both 'segment-level' as well as 'video-level' keywording.
 As the names suggest, segment-level keywording finds keywords for each individual segment, whereas video-level keywording provides keywords that are representative of the whole video.
 See the section 'Video Shot Detection' at the end of this page for more information.

-(Soon) Highlights Detection
+Highlights Detection
 ----------------------------

-We are currently working hard to add a video highlighting feature to the |mobvis_video|.
 This feature allows to obtain 'highlight scores' for video segments, which can be used to identify the most important parts of a video.
 This can be very useful for example in order to create a summary of a video that can be shown if someone is browsing through a video database, or to identify the highlights in a recording of unedited video.

 For illustration purposes we show an example of a video that can benefit from highlighting.
 Someone is standing on the side of a motocross race, waiting for the race to start.